 April is Distracted Driving Awareness Month, and attorneys at Salamati Law want to bring attention to the very real dangers of this deadly epidemic that claims thousands of lives every year.
-At any given moment, some 660,000 drivers in the United States are using handheld electronic devices or talking on their cell phone while behind the wheel.
+At any given moment, some 660,000 drivers in the United States are using handheld electronic devices or talking on their cell phones while behind the wheel.
 Unfortunately, statistics show that the problem of accidents due to distracted driving has only worsened in recent years, as more teenagers admit to sending SnapChats or texting while driving – activities that take their eyes off the road for an astounding five seconds.

 In conjunction with the National Safety Council, our legal team hopes to raise awareness of this sweeping epidemic, in an effort to improve roadway safety and keep one less person from becoming another statistic in Los Angeles.